alleyinteractive/.github/CONTRIBUTING.md

 1. Starting from the default branch of the repository, create a release branch for your changes (`release/1.0.0` for example).
 2. Update the `CHANGELOG` with the release's changes.
-Bump the version referenced in the project to the new version, including in the `readme.txt`, the main plugin file, etc.
+Bump the version referenced within the project's files, including in the `readme.txt`, the main plugin file, etc, to the new version.
-3. Create a pull request for your new release version.
+3. Open a pull request for your new release branch.
-4. Once approved, merge the pull request and create a new [release](releases) for the project.
-The tag name and release name should be the version name prefixed with a `v`.
+4. Once the pull request is approved, merge the pull request and create a new [release](releases) for the project.
+The release name and tag name should be the version name prefixed with a `v`.
 For example when releasing version `1.0.0` of a project, the tag name and GitHub release name should be `v1.0.0`.

    The description of the release should be the release notes from the `CHANGELOG`.